Private equity funds grab smaller slice of M&A deals

 A report by Bain & Company this month found that undeployed capital, or dry powder, hit $1 trillion at the end of 2013, pushed up by investors seeking returns in a world of low interest rates.

 "Multiples have gone up," Simpson said.
-"You have to acclimatise to paying bigger prices, and that takes a bit of time."
+"You have to acclimatize to paying bigger prices, and that takes a bit of time."

 As well as expensive assets, funds are also shying away from competition with huge corporate cashpiles built up since the financial crisis.

-Last year, GlaxoSmithKline (GSK.L) scrapped a plan to sell its drinks businesses Lucozade and Ribena in an auction which would have included private equity firms when Japan's Suntory Beverage & Food (2587.T) muscled in.
+Last year, GlaxoSmithKline scrapped a plan to sell its drinks businesses Lucozade and Ribena in an auction which would have included private equity firms when Japan's Suntory Beverage & Food muscled in.

 "Whilst (investors) would continue to say this is a fantastic environment in which to exit businesses, it's actually still proving to be a challenging environment in which to deploy new capital," said Alasdair Warren, head of European Financial Sponsors Group at Goldman Sachs.